ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 sidebar_label: Schema extensions
 ---

-While stitching many schemas together is extremely useful for consolidating queries, in practice we'll often want to add additional association fields that connect types to one another across subschemas.
-Using schema extensions, we can define additional GraphQL fields that only exist in the combined gateway schema that establish these connections.
+Schema extensions add gateway-level type definitions and resolvers into a combined API, which is useful for establishing connections between types that exist in separate subschemas.

-While considering these capabilities, be sure to compare them with the newer automated features available through [type merging](/docs/stitch-type-merging).
+When considering these capabilities, be sure to compare them with the newer automated features available through [type merging](/docs/stitch-type-merging).
+While type merging frequently eliminates the need for schema extensions, it does not preclude their use.

 ## Basic example